 Back to the argument of this particular case.
-The OA said the Trust had not been well administered and was a sham or was the altered ego of Mr R. Of course what the OA wanted was the 2nd Property, which consequently was the only asset the Trust owned.
-If they could prove the Trust was a sham and the 2nd Property really belonged to Mr R, then they would be able to seize the property, sell it and apply the sale proceeds to repay the creditors.
+The OA said the trust had not been well administered and was a sham or was the alter ego of Mr R. Of course what the OA wanted was the 2nd Property, which consequently was the only asset the trust owned.
+If they could prove the trust was a sham and the 2nd Property really belonged to Mr R, then they would be able to seize the property, sell it and apply the sale proceeds to repay the creditors.

 The Legal Decision

 The case was initially heard by the High Court who dismissed the OA's claim.
 Then the OA appealed to the Court of Appeal who also dismissed the appeal.
-In other words, the OA plain ran into a brick wall with its claim that the Trust was a sham or the altered ego of Mr R.
+In other words, the OA plain ran into a brick wall with its claim that the trust was a sham or the alter ego of Mr R.

 So what specific steps can we take to avoid sham trust allegations?
-Well here's 9 things you can do to ensure your Trust is ship shape and up to date:
+Well here are 9 things you can do to ensure your trust is ship-shape and up to date:

-3. Ensure all loans made by yourself to the Trust and those made by other parties to the Trust are evidenced in Deeds of Acknowledgement of Debt and Variable Interest Loan Agreements.
-It goes without saying the Deeds need to have Hawkins and Entrenchment clauses in them to protect these loans from being called up by say a Creditor or the OA..
+3. Ensure all loans made by you to the trust and those made by other parties to the trust are evidenced in deeds of acknowledgement of debt and variable interest loan agreements.
+It goes without saying the deeds need to have Hawkins and Entrenchment clauses in them to protect these loans from being called up by, say, a creditor or the OA.

 5. Check to see if your gifting is up to date and that you are gifting off of current balances.
 Look at the financial statements in this latter respect.

-7. Go over the Estate Plan.
-Is the Memorandum of Wishes and Wills up to date given your present circumstances?
-Does it have all the necessary clauses?
+7. Go over the estate plan.
+Are the memorandum of wishes and Wills up to date given your present circumstances?
+Do they have all the necessary clauses?
 Look at my previous blogs or talk to me about this is you have any doubts.

-9. Write a Plan For Death – see my previous blog on this particular subject for guidelines.
+9. Write a Plan For Death – see my previous blog 'What's your game plan when you die?" on this particular subject for guidelines.

-As always, if this Professional Trustee can help you, please contact me.
+As always, if this professional trustee can help you, please contact us.
 Have a great month and enjoy the build up to Christmas.